-A favourite in warm temperate to tropical Australian gardens where they can grow year round, the passionfruit originates from South America.
-This lovely climber has it all; lush foliage, beautiful flowers and of course, delicious fruit!
+A favourite in warm temperate to tropical Australian gardens where they can grow year-round, the passionfruit originates from South America.
+This lovely climber has it all; lush foliage, beautiful flowers and delicious fruit!

 In warmer zones with mild winters, passionfruit can be planted throughout the year.
-In cool or cold zones, plant only during the warmer time of year from October to March.
+Plant only during the warmer time of year, from October to March in cool or cold zones.

 Passionfruit are not especially prone to disease and healthy, vigorous vines should have few problems.
-However, sometimes they may fruit poorly, in which case it is first advisable to examine their growing conditions.
+However, sometimes they may fruit poorly, so it is first advisable to examine their growing conditions.
 Correct planting and positioning of your vine can help it flourish and produce plenty of fruit.

 Passionfruit is sensitive to extended dry periods and frosts, which can adversely affect fruit yields.
-Fruiting can also be poor if the vine is exposed to strong winds or constant, heavy rain at the time of flowering.
+Fruiting can also be poor if the vine is exposed to strong winds or constant, heavy rain at the flowering time.